jaedong98/uw_csep546/Assignment2/Report/prob1_feature_engineering.md

 #### N = 10

+  Below is the results from 50,000 iteration with different configurations.
+Merged features is the one that combined top 10 frequency into top 10 mutual information.
+I also chose three additional words(features) and ran model with top 10 features.
+The accuracies over iteration was plotted below.

   | Configurations   | Accuracy           |
   | ---------------- | ------------------ |
   | Top 10 Frequency | 0.8550932568149211 |